Chat with us, powered by LiveChat

 Coursera provides Massive Open Online Courses (MOOCs) to the masses through its amazing website and mobile applications.
 You can find courses related to software engineering, finance, data science, and other subjects on its platform.

-The platform charges students for getting enrolled in courses and completing the same to get the degree online from the comfort of their homes.
+The platform charges students for getting enrolled in courses and completing them to get the degree online from the comfort of their homes.
 However, it provides some free courses as well.
-Let’s understand how it works in detail by having a look at Coursera Business Model:
+Let’s understand how it works in detail by having a look at the Coursera Business Model:

-1) The platform features MOOCs from many prestigious universities like Duke, Stanford, and many other educational institutes online.
+1) The platform features MOOCs from many prestigious universities like Duke, Stanford, and many other educational institutions.
 Even tech giants like Google and IBM are introducing their courses on this platform.
 On completing the courses, the platform also provides degrees and certificates to the students.

 3) The Value Proposition of this platform is that it provides invaluable study material online at little to no cost.
 It allows people of all types to access high-level education programs, which may otherwise be inaccessible or unaffordable for some people.
 On the other hand, educational institutions get a chance to react to a greater number of audiences globally through this platform.